 Pharmaceuticals contaminate many American waterways, and some have major side effects.
 Water has also been contaminated with herbicides, dioxins, chlorine, fluoride (often used to kill pathogens in water), and sulfuric and nitric acids from acid leeching and acid rain.
-Excess heavy metals like lead, mercury, arsenic, cadmium, and selenium also contaminate some drinking water.
-Botulinum toxin has been found in municipal drinking water, and consumption can lead to botulism.
+Excess heavy metals like lead, mercury, and cadmium also contaminate some drinking water.
+Botulinum toxin can be found in untreated drinking water around the world, and consumption can lead to botulism.
 Fecal coliform bacteria can also infect water-ways and it is common in poor regions where sewage is not managed properly.
 Consumption of water infected with this bacteria can lead to diseases like dysentery, Hepatitis A, typhoid fever, and gastroenteritis.
-Excess nitrates, phosphorous, and many other elements and chemicals can also contaminate drinking water, but nearly every solute in excess can be lethal.
 Chlorine is used in very small concentrations in most municipal water systems in the world.
 But if too much was used it would be lethal.
 Chorine is not needed to make water potable and there are many less dangerous ways of doing so.

 Nitrate poisoning can be treated, and in most cases babies make a full recovery.
 However, lack of treatment can result in death.
 Consumption of water with moderate levels of nitrates also increases the risk of developing insulin-dependent diabetes.
 Recent studies have also shown a link between nitrates in drinking water and goiter, a condition that causes swelling in the neck.